If I’ve said it once, I’ve said it a thousand times – speaking and listening are skills that teachers can never model enough.

 Our blog Is Dictation Just an Old-Fashioned Teaching Strategy? outlines the meaning of dictation, and considers the ins and outs of using it as a tool in the classroom.

-Love it or hate it, when it comes to the skills of speaking and listening, dictation is an easily assessable teaching strategy that can double as a tool for assessing literacy.
+Love it or hate it, when it comes to the skills of speaking and listening, dictation activities are an easily assessable teaching strategy that can double as a tool for assessing literacy.

 This Colour Me Carefully game is excellent for bringing the skills of speaking and listening together.